imagine-space/TOMLWORKCV/README.md

 #### Projects

-- I worked on a payment integration project with automated payment provider Banked.
+- I implemented a payment integration project with automated payment provider Banked.
 - I maintained and built software to handle client money and asset operations, involving some of the most exciting startups and venture capital institutions in Europe.
 - I built a first of its kind drawdowns investment product for venture capital fund Atomico.
 Allowing retail investors to invest in venture capital funds through the Seedrs platform.
 - I was promoted to the lead of the FCA UK regulation team.
 We successfully updated the Seedrs platform to satisfy FCA regulations by a fixed deadline.